Family Christmas Trees

 The Lazy Christmas Tree

 Christmas at Our House means decorating the Christmas Tree.
 I tried doing something really simple and easy last year at Christmas when it came time to set the tree up.
 All the kids have their own homes now and it's just me and the cat.
 I had decorated a small three foot artificial tree for the office the year before and instead of removing the small bulbs, decorations and lights, I just left them on the tree and pulled a large trash bag over the tree and tied it closed.

-My daughter visited shortly after I set the tree up and had a fit!
-It seems that Christmas is just not Christmas without the huge tree and every decoration I own draped around the tree, on every table, and in every niche and cranny.
+My daughter visited shortly after I set up my Christmas tree and had a hissy fit!
+(Note: If you don't know what a hissy fit is, look it up in a dictionary.)
+It seems that Christmas is just not Christmas without the huge tree with every decoration I own draped around the tree, plus Christmas candles, wreaths, and holiday decor on every table, and in every niche and cranny.

-So again this year I will be dragging every box of decorations down and setting up a huge tree again.
-Oh well, it won't take but a day to re-pack all the Christmas decorations, and move all the furniture back in place . . .I hope!
+Oh well, it shouldn't take but a day or two after the holiday to re-pack all the Christmas decorations, and move all the furniture back in place . . .I hope!

 I had just filled my coffee cup and was sitting enjoying the beautiful tree and soft Christmas music when Mom called.
 She said that she was going to drop by in a few hours and pick up her Christmas tree that she had stored in my utility room last December.
 I hung the phone up, slowly put my coffee cup down and stared long and hard at my beautiful Christmas tree.
 "This is my tree, right?
 This really is MY tree, isn't it?"
 Was this really my tree?
 Or had I grabbed Mom's Christmas tree instead?
 Ummmm . . .
 I really do believe that my tree was a bit taller.

 Aggggghhhhh!
 I had grabbed my mother's Christmas tree, put it up, and decorated it!